-This symposium will honor the work and life of Frank A. Moretti, late executive director and co-founder of the Columbia Center for New Media Teaching and Learning (CCNMTL) and Professor of Communications at Teachers College, Columbia University.
-Colleagues and students of Moretti will explore his career as a leading theorist and practitioner in the use of digital technology for education, focusing on his work at The Dalton School and at Columbia.
+This symposium honored the work and life of Frank A. Moretti, late executive director and co-founder of the Columbia Center for New Media Teaching and Learning (CCNMTL) and Professor of Communications at Teachers College, Columbia University.
+Colleagues and students of Moretti explored his career as a leading theorist and practitioner in the use of digital technology for education, focusing on his work at Columbia University, Teachers College and The Dalton School.

 November 18, 2013 from 9:00 am to 12:30 pm EST

 64 Morningside Drive

 New York, NY 10027

 A memorial service was held the same day at 3:00 PM in St. Paul's Chapel at Columbia University.